vincentversluis/relevant_xkcd/README.md

 0.76 | 792 - Password Reuse | https://www.explainxkcd.com/wiki/index.php/792
 0.76 | 2176 - How Hacking Works | https://www.explainxkcd.com/wiki/index.php/2176

-For some more examples, see the `/example/recommond_xkcd.ipynb` notebook.
+For some more examples, see the `/example/recommond_xkcd.ipynb` notebook and read the docstrings in the functions.

 ## Contributing